DavidHe1127/Mr.He_HandBook/DevOps/AWS/DB/README.md

 ### Design Pattern

-Defining the database architecture for microservices we need to consider below points.
+Defining the database architecture for microservices we need to consider below points:

 - Services must be loosely coupled.
 They can be developed, deployed, and scaled independently.
 - Business transactions may enforce invariants that span multiple services.